-When bring together lots of disparate data, security is immensely important.
+When bringing together lots of disparate data, security is immensely important.
 A huge difference between Snowflake and software like Hadoop is that Snowflake designed in robust security as the platform was being built, providing and extraordinarily strong offering.

 For example, Snowflake offers the following:

 - Role‐based access control and privilege management

 - Encryption of all data in flight via HTTPS